-A SP has been started to explore the use of ISO27k in connection with (I think) governmental oversight of organization’s infosec arrangements.
-Details are sketchy at this stage but it appears to be developing an internal committee Standing Document listing authorities such as governments and regulatory bodies that specify or recommend compliance with the ISO27k standards in various industries etc.
+This project is exploring the use of ISO27k in connection with governmental oversight of organizational information security arrangements.
+The proposal is to generate an internal committee Standing Document listing authorities such as governments and regulatory bodies that demand or recommend compliance with the ISO27k standards in various laws and regulations.

-The call for contributions for this study period asks for inputs regarding:
+The call for contributions for this study period asked for inputs regarding:

 - Feedback on the working definition of cybersecurity €“Safeguarding of society in the digital age” Should "from digital risks" be included in the definition?
 Should "people, organization, nation" be added to "society" in the definition?
 Should this be the basis for our definition or are there suitable alternatives?

 - Should it be cybersecurity OR cyber security OR cyber-security?